paulscherrerinstitute/ecmccfg/examples/test/el7411/README.md

 # EL7411 Test

+## EL7411 Config

+### HW enable:
+Do not forget to wire HW-enable input to 24V.
+If not wired the DS402 statemachine will just timout.
+Orange led on right side of terminal should not be lit.
+For test purpose the HW-enable can be wired to the Fan out terminal on the EL7411

+## Maxon motor Encoder combo 312315 used for test
 MAXON EC-40 MAX 311733 2239929 312315 2307522
 BLDC motor with incremental encoder and hall sensors.
 Hard to know what compinets based on those numbers.